Matías Suárez: Unión Española

 In January 2025, Suárez moved to Chile and signed with Unión Española.
 He ended his contract on 11 July of the same year.

+Retirement

+In 2025, Suárez received an offer to play for Racing de Córdoba.
+However, he announced his official retirement in January 2026.

 International career

 Suárez made his debut for Argentina national team on 22 March 2019 in a friendly against Venezuela, as a half-time substitute for Pity Martínez.

 Personal life

 He is the uncle of fellow footballers Federico Álvarez and Gastón Álvarez Suárez.
 He is married to singer Magalí Olave and has two children.